Skip to main content Skip to navigation

 The Certification Process

-The Skagit County Master Gardener program starts with a 12-week course combining classroom and online computer based education.
-The weekly classes are held on Mondays at the Padilla Bay Interpretive Center, beginning mid-January.
-The curriculum includes lectures in botany, horticulture, soil science, sustainable garden management, integrated pest management, plant health, pesticide safety, entomology, pest management, plant pathology, plant disease diagnosis and control, weed identification, tree fruit and small fruit production.
+The Skagit County WSU Extension Master Gardener program starts with a 14-week course combining classroom and online computer based education.
+The weekly classes are held on Fridays at the Padilla Bay Reserve Meeting Room, beginning mid-January.
+The curriculum includes reading and lectures in botany, horticulture, soil science, sustainable garden management, integrated pest management, plant health, pesticide safety, entomology, pest management, plant pathology, plant disease diagnosis and control, weed identification, tree fruit and small fruit management.

-After completing the academic syllabus, Master Gardener Interns must complete 60 hours of supervised learning to become fully certified.
-This hands on training is completed at plant diagnostic clinics, the Discovery Garden, and other community outreach and education events such as rain garden education, community school gardens, farmers markets, and the Skagit County Fair.
+After completing the academic course, Master Gardener Interns must complete 60 hours of supervised learning to become fully certified.
+This hands on training is completed at plant diagnostic clinics, the Discovery Garden, and other community outreach and education events such as farmers markets, Skagit County Fair, and community gardening classes.